corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-states.md

 ## Summary

 * States represent facts on the **[ledger](key-concepts-ledger.md)**.
-* Facts evolve on the ledger by participants creating new states and marking outdated states as historic.
+* Facts evolve on the ledger when participants create new states and mark outdated states as historic.
 * Each node has a vault where it stores the states it shares with other nodes.

 ## Video